WorksApplications/SudachiPy/README.md

 $ cd SudachiPy
 $ pip install -e .
 ```
 The dictionary file is not included in the repository.
 You can get the built dictionary from [Releases · WorksApplications/Sudachi](https://github.com/WorksApplications/Sudachi/releases).
 Please download either `sudachi-x.y.z-dictionary-core.zip` or `sudachi-x.y.z-dictionary-full.zip`, unzip and rename it to `system.dic`, then place it under `SudachiPy/resources/`.
+In the end, we would like to make a flow to get these resources via the code, like [NLTK](https://www.nltk.org/data.html) (e.g., `import nltk; nltk.download()`) or [spaCy](https://spacy.io/usage/models) (e.g., `$python -m spacy download en`).

 ## Usage